 I wanted to add three new pieces of information which have emerged over the last 24 hours.

-‘Free Night Vouchers’ seem to be valid for one year, valid on any reward room
+‘Free Night Vouchers’ seem to be valid for one year

 One caveat I had in my article yesterday was that IHG had not revealed the terms of the free night vouchers.
 I speculated that they would be the same as the vouchers that come with the UK credit card – ie:

 - Valid for 12 months from the date they are deposited in your account

 - Valid for any hotel room at any brand which is showing as bookable for points

 Two American sites are stating that they have been told that the same terms will apply to these free night vouchers.
 It is worth noting that one person got their information from the IHG call centre which is not necessarily worth much.
 The other claimed it was from ‘an IHG contact’ – make of that what you will.

 However, I am willing to give IHG the benefit of the doubt now and assume that the vouchers will be valid at all properties.

 This sets up some exceptional deals.
 If you are planning a trip to Sydney, Paris, London, Amsterdam, Hong Kong, San Francisco, Boston, New York, Washington etc in the next 12 months – all places with very nice, very plush, very expensive InterContinental hotels – you should be seriously looking at “Into The Nights“.

 Don’t forget your other half